myBonzle menu: Add to my places Add picture Add story Add note

 Compared to the rest of Australia, Glider Gorge experiences exceptionally high daytime temperatures and overnight temperatures.
 Wind speed, rainfall and numbers of clear days are above average.
 Humidity levels are below average.
 Numbers of cloudy days are average.

 Glider Gorge has a wet and a dry season.
 The wet season in Glider Gorge begins around October and ends around April.
 Over the course of the wet season, Glider Gorge receives around 1183mm of rain.
 By comparison, in the dry season from May to September, less than 91.4mm of rain falls in total.
 At the height of the wet season in January it rains on average 18.1 days in that one month.
-Indeed, Glider Gorge has experienced as much as 303.5mm in a single February day and as much as 810.7mm in a single month (January).
+Indeed, Glider Gorge has experienced as much as 303.5mm in a single February day.
+The wettest month on record is January with 810.7mm of rain falling.

 Temperatures in the wet season average between 33.5 and 37OC during the day and 21.5 and 25OC overnight.
 Temperatures in the dry season average between 31.8 and 35.3OC during the day and 14.1 and 19OC at night.